kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 **PacketMachineTemplate**

-To support enhanced layer2 networking capabilities, we propose adding a new Ports field under the spec of the *PacketMachineTemplate*.
-This field will allow users to define various network port configurations for an Equinix Metal Machine.
+To support enhanced layer2 networking capabilities, we propose adding a new Ports and Routes field under the spec of the *PacketMachineTemplate*.
+These fields will allow users to define various network port configurations and add static routes for an Equinix Metal Machine.
 Below is an outline of the proposed changes:

 ```go
 // PacketMachineSpec defines the desired state of PacketMachine.